Flying Dream 1

 Flying Dream 1 is the ninth studio album by British alternative rock band Elbow.
 It was released on 19 November 2021, through Polydor Records.

 Composition and recording

 Flying Dream 1 was written remotely during the COVID-19 pandemic, with each band member composing music at their homes in Manchester and London and exchanging their ideas online with the other members.
 The songs were then completed and recorded at the Theatre Royal in Brighton while it was still closed and empty, as a result of the pandemic.
-Singer Guy Garvey stated that the writing of Flying Dreams 1 had been influenced by "patient, quiet, whole albums" by artists such as Chet Baker, Van Morrison, John Martyn, Kate Bush, PJ Harvey, Talk Talk and the Blue Nile.
+Singer Guy Garvey stated that the writing of Flying Dream 1 had been influenced by "patient, quiet, whole albums" by artists such as Chet Baker, Van Morrison, John Martyn, Kate Bush, PJ Harvey, Talk Talk and the Blue Nile.